top of page

 • Mileage: 1000+

-Pro: This is my smoothest feeling tails.
+Pro: This is one of my smoothest feeling tails.

 AFS Silk 132: